fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Once a caller successfully requests a callback, the callback request is also subject to the call queue timeout configuration.
 If a callback request times out, the information about the caller is sent to the configured email notification address.

-For a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback, and for the callback to be queued until an agent becomes available and answers the call.
+For a callback to work, the call queue timeout must be long enough for the call to become eligible, the music to stop, the caller to request a callback, and the callback to wait until an agent is available.

 > [!NOTE]
-> For callers within the North American Numbering Plan, in addition to the eligibility requirements already listed and in order to become eligible for callback, the inbound phone number must not start with any of the following digits:
+> For callers in North America, in addition to the other listed requirements, the inbound phone number must not start with:
 >
 > |Starting Digits                                   |
 > |:-------------------------------------------------|
 > | 1-242, 246, 264, 268, 284                        |
 > | 1-340, 345                                       |
-> | 1-441 , 473                                      |
+> | 1-441, 473                                       |
 > | 1-500                                            |
 > | 1-600, 649, 658, 664, 670, 671, 684              |
 > | 1-700, 721, 758, 767, 784, 787                   |